Positivity of the Cotangent Bundle of Complex Hyperbolic Manifolds with Cusps: Introduction

 {\Alph{theorem}}

-In this paper, we only study this problem for a complex ball quotient $X=\Gamma \backslash\mathbb{B}^n,$ where $\Gamma \subset \operatorname{\operatorname{Aut}}(\mathbb{B}^n)$ is a torsion-free lattice.
+In this paper, we focus on this problem for a complex ball quotient $X=\Gamma \backslash\mathbb{B}^n,$ where $\Gamma \subset \operatorname{Aut}(\mathbb{B}^n)$ is a torsion-free lattice.
 We refer to $X$ as a complex hyperbolic manifold with cusps, where cusps correspond to parabolic fixed points of $\Gamma$.
-For cusps of $X$ we associate a uniform depth $d$ measuring the size of the largest embedded cusp neighborhoods which are disjoint from each other (see \ref{DepDef} and \ref{UniDep} for more precise definitions).
-Thanks to Parker's generalization of Shimizu's lemma \cite[Proposition 2.4.]{parker1998volumes} we know that the uniform depth of cusps is at least $2$ for torsion-free lattices.
-Moreover, the uniform depth tends to infinity in towers of normal covering (see Lemma \ref{tower}).
+For cusps of $X$ we used a uniform depth $d$ to measure the size of the largest embedded cusp neighborhoods which are disjoint from each other (see \ref{UniDep}).
+We know that the uniform depth of cusps is at least $2$ and it tends to infinity in the cofinal towers of normal covering (see Lemma \ref{tower}).

-Our main result is the following theorem: \begin{theorem} Let $X$ be a complex hyperbolic manifold with cusps whose toroidal compactification $\Xb$ has no orbifold points, and $d$ be the uniform depth of cusps.
+Our first main result is the following theorem: \begin{theorem} Let $X$ be a complex hyperbolic manifold with cusps whose toroidal compactification $\Xb$ has no orbifold points, and $d$ be the uniform depth of cusps.
 Then, the $\Q$-vector bundle

-is ample for all rational $r \in (0,d/2\pi)$. \end{theorem}
+is ample for all rational $r \in (0,d/4\pi)$. \end{theorem}

-In the case that $X$ is an arithmetic locally symmetric domain, Brunebarbe's work (\cite[section 3]{brunebarbe2016strong}) implies that for some highly ramified cover of $X$ the $\Q$-vector bundle in Theorem \ref{SlopLog} is big.
-However, Theorem \ref{SlopLog} applies even in the case that $X$ is not a cover of other locally symmetric domains.

-When the dimension of $X$ is greater than $1$, the boundary divisor $D$ is a union of \'etale quotients of abelian varieties.
-This implies that $\Omega^{1}_{\Xb|D}$ admits a numerically trivial quotient and therefore $\Cot$ can't be ample.
-However, we showed that $\Cot$ is semi-ample and ample modulo $D$ (see Definition \ref{ModDDef}) provided that the uniform depth of cusps is sufficiently large:

-\begin{theorem} With $X$ and $\Xb$ as in Theorem \ref{SlopLog}, suppose that the uniform depth of cusps is greater than $2\pi$.
-Then, the cotangent bundle $\Omega^{1}_{\Xb}$ is semi-ample and ample modulo $D$. \end{theorem} Using results of $L^2$-estimates for a K\"ahler manifold, Wong \cite{Wong} proved that there exist a constant $r (n)$ and $d(n)$ depending only on the dimension of $X$, such that if the injectivity radius is larger than $r(n)$ and the uniform depth of cups is larger than $d(n)$, then $\Cot$ is ample modulo $D$.
-His method relies on the existence theorem of $L^2$-estimation (\cite{andreotti1965carleman,horing2013manifolds}).